zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 BINARY unhex(String number)
 ```

-**Note:** Before the SQL statement that uses the function you should add `set odps.sql.type.system.odps2=true;` for normal use of the new data type.
+**Note:** Before the SQL statement which uses the UNHEX function, add `set odps.sql.type.system.odps2=true;` to use the new data type function normally.

 **Usage:**

-This function is used to returns the string represented by a given hexadecimal string.
+Returns the string represented by a given hexadecimal string.

 **Parameter description**: